benbaron/NonprofitAccounting/SQL_SCHEMA_PROPOSAL.md

 - `original_name` VARCHAR(255)
 - `upload_time` BIGINT

+## Diagram
+The file `uml/ER_DIAGRAM.puml` contains a PlantUML entity relationship diagram for these tables.

 ## Notes
 - All monetary values use `DECIMAL(15,2)` for simplicity.
 Adjust precision as needed.
 - Enum fields (such as account type, side, and periodicity) are stored as strings for readability.